 \subsection{Galactic Space Velocities}

 To understand the kinematic nature of a star its Galactic space velocity components U (radially inwards towards the Galactic Center), V (along the direction of Galactic rotation), and W (vertically upwards toward the North Galactic Pole) can be calculated given a star's proper motion, radial velocity, and parallax e.g., \citet{Johnson1987}.
-Using parallax and proper motion values from both the first Gaia data release \citep{Gaia2016} and the Hipparcos mission \citep{vanLeeuwen2007} we were able to obtain space velocity components for 1995 stars in our sample of 2610 stars with absolute radial velocities.
+Using parallax and proper motion values from the second \textit{Gaia} data release \citep[\textit{Gaia} DR2; ][]{Gaia2018} and the Hipparcos mission \citep{vanLeeuwen2007} we were able to obtain space velocity components for 2504 stars in our sample of 2610 stars with absolute radial velocities.
 The calculated space velocities (U$_{\text{LSR}}$, V$_{\text{LSR}}$, W$_{\text{LSR}}$) are related to the local standard of rest (LSR; the velocity of a fictional particle that moves around the plane of the Milky Way on the closed orbit in the plane that passes through the present location of the Sun) by adding the Sun's velocity components relative to the LSR (U$_{\odot}$, V$_{\odot}$, W$_{\odot}$) = (11.10, 12.24, 7.25) km s$^{-1}$ from \citet{Schonrich2010}.

 We present the Galactocentric Cartesian coordinates $x$, $y$, $z$ and Galactocentric radii $R_{Gal}$ for stars with distance values using the \texttt{Galactocentric} python code developed by Astropy \citep{Astropy2018} assuming $R_{0}$ = 8.2 kpc for the Sun's distance from the Galactic Center.
-Distances determined from the \texttt{StarHorse} code, which uses parallax and spectrophotometric data (detailed in section \ref{sec:ages}), are used when available while the remaining stars use only parallax values to determine distance.
+Distances are determined from the available parallax data.

 We also computed Galactocentric velocities in a cylindrical reference frame.
 In this case the velocities components are $V_{R}$ (radial), $V_{\phi}$ (rotational), and $V_{Z}$ (vertical) defined as positive with increasing $R$, $\phi$, and $Z$, with $Z$ pointing towards the North Galactic Pole and $V_{Z}$ = W$_{\text{LSR}}$. $V_{R}$ and $V_{\phi}$ are computed as follows: